Appeal Your WA Property Tax. Save $800–$2,000 a Year.

 How much can I realistically save?

 Depends on how over-assessed you are.
-A 10% reduction on a $750,000 assessment at a typical 1.0% effective rate saves ~$750/year — and since assessments carry forward, that compounds across multiple years until the next reassessment cycle.
+A 10% reduction on a $750,000 assessment at a typical 1.0% effective rate saves about $750/year, and since assessments carry forward, that compounds across multiple years until the next reassessment cycle.
 Appeals backed by 3+ solid comparable sales succeed at materially higher rates than comps-free petitions.

 Do I need an attorney or a consultant?

-No. County Boards of Equalization hear appeals from homeowners directly.
-Hearings are informal.
+No. County Boards of Equalization hear appeals from homeowners directly, and hearings are informal.
 The BOE is required to be independent of the assessor.
-You just need a well-documented petition and a few comparable sales — which is exactly what this tool generates.
+What you need is a well-documented petition and a few comparable sales, which is exactly what this tool generates.

 What happens after I purchase?